zmitchell/splatter/guide/src/tutorials/basics/draw-a-sketch.md

-If you find the desire to respond to other kinds of events, interact with other kinds of input/output, track some state, or need more flexibility in general, you might be interested in creating a [nannou app](./anatomy-of-a-nannou-app.md) instead!
+If you find the desire to respond to other kinds of events, interact with other kinds of input/output, track some state, or need more flexibility in general, you might be interested in creating a [splatter app](./anatomy-of-a-splatter-app.md) instead!
 You can also learn more about the difference between sketches and apps [here](./sketch-vs-app.md).